 In an age where people are shamed by the media and their peers for doing any activity that does not earn them money, it is no surprise that exercise has been neglected.
 Nowadays, people need to focus almost exclusively on cash, to the point where working out and leisure are not always considered productive.
 However, with companies like StepN and Fitburn, working out can be lucrative and profitable, acting as the perfect incentive to improve health while improving people’s financial standings.

-It is not that people do not want to exercise; instead, they do not feel like they have the time to because one could better spend that time trying to increase their finances.
-These web3 projects collapse this problem entirely by having exercise double up as a money-making venture, making it perfect for the current era.
+It is not that people do not want to exercise; instead, they do not feel like they have the time to because they could better spend that time trying to increase their finances.
+These Web3 projects collapse this problem entirely by having exercise double up as a money-making venture, making it perfect for the current era.

 Financial Incentives and the Future of Fitness